saifulabidin/fake-pinterest/README.md

 ### Monitoring Deployments

 - Check the GitHub Actions tab for build and deployment status
-- Railway.app dashboard provides deployment logs and environment information
+- Railway.app dashboard provides deployment logs for the backend
+- Vercel dashboard provides deployment logs for the frontend
 - Set up notifications in GitHub to get alerts for failed deployments

 ## Contributing